 All cats/kittens are spayed/neutered, utd on age appropriate vaccinations, tested for feline leukemia/aids.
 BEFORE going to their new home.
 All are litter box and scratching post trained.
 For an appointment to adopt call 520-457-2545.
 Adoption fees are $60 cash or check.

 Dogs available for adoption are spayed/neutered, micro chipped and utd on all age appropriate vaccinations.
-A meet and greet with your dog is necessary in most instances.
-Adoption fees are $60 cash or check only + $10.99 (must have card) for micro chip registration where applicable.
+A meet and greet with your dog is require.
+Adoption fees are $60 cash or check only + $10.99 for micro chip registration where applicable.
 There is no cost for a transfer of the micro chip if dogs have been previously registered.